 Apache Hadoop consists of two frameworks that do the heavy lifting –

-- The Hadoop distributed file system which serves as an abstraction layer over the filesystems of the computers that are part of the cluster.
+- The Hadoop distributed file system serves as an abstraction layer over the filesystems of the computers that are part of the cluster.
 It helps users handle them as a single file system.

 - Map Reduce framework – A programming paradigm that helps to process distributed data using the map and reduce functions.
 Map functions are typically transformations and reduce functions express the aggregation logic.